ramshaw888/openapi.upbank/README.md

 ```
 docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli generate -i https://raw.githubusercontent.com/up-banking/api/master/v1/openapi.json -g go -o /local/out/go
 ```

-## Summary

 The Up API gives you programmatic access to your balances and transaction data.
 You can request past transactions or set up webhooks to receive real-time events when new transactions hit your account.
-It's new, it's exciting and it's just the beginning.
+It’s new, it’s exciting and it’s just the beginning.

 ## Overview